Relief of South America and minerals. Landforms of South America

 Geological structure, relief, minerals of South America

-Even higher are peculiar associations of highlands of herbaceous vegetation with individual shrubs and cacti.
-The inner slopes of the northwestern Andes are drier.
+Even higher up there are peculiar associations of uplands of herbaceous vegetation with individual shrubs and cacti.
+The interior slopes of the northwestern Andes are drier.
 Hard-leaved or summer-green forests grow here.

-Andes of Ecuador(from 2°N to 5°S) - the most narrow part Andes, high-mountainous and tectonically active.
-Two parallel chains are well expressed in them - the Eastern Cordillera and the Western Cordillera, separated by a number of intermountain basins.
-Overall Width mountain system here is about 90 km.
-The ridges consist of separate mountain ranges, separated by saddles, weakly expressed in the relief.
+Andes of Ecuador(from 2° N to 5° S) - the most narrow part Andes, high mountain and tectonically active.
+Two parallel chains are well defined in them - the Eastern Cordillera and the Western Cordillera, separated by a number of intermountain basins.
+Overall Width The mountain system here is about 90 km.
+The ridges consist of separate mountain ranges, separated by saddles that are poorly defined in relief.
 The main peaks are, as a rule, active and extinct volcanoes, including the highest of them, the Chimborazo volcano (6267 m).
-The active volcanoes of Cotopaxi, Antisana, Sangai are known.
-Intermountain basins are located at an altitude of 2500-2800 m, they are filled with a thickness of volcanic ash, tuffs and alluvium.
-The epicenters of earthquakes are most often located in the region of the intermountain valley that separates these chains of the Cordilleras.
+The active volcanoes of Cotopaxi, Antisana, and Sangay are known.
+Intermountain basins are located at an altitude of 2500-2800 m, they are filled with a layer of volcanic ash, tuff and alluvium.
+The epicenters of earthquakes are most often located in the area of the intermountain valley separating these Cordillera chains.

-To the west of the Andes mountain range, there is a strip of the Costa coastal plain, with a hot and humid climate.
+To the west of the Andes mountain range lies a strip of the Costa coastal plain, with a hot and humid climate.
 Here there is a rapid decrease in precipitation from 1200-1500 mm in the northern part (with high relative humidity) to 400 mm in the south.
-These changes are also reflected in the vegetation cover.
-Savannas with patches of moist equatorial forests, occupying northern part The bones are gradually replaced to the south by dry-steppe vegetation.
-In the mountainous part, vertical zonality is well expressed.
-Up to 800-1000 m, the change in climate and vegetation cover is still weakly felt, then the amount of precipitation noticeably increases, the amplitude of temperatures decreases with their general decrease.
-Cinchona, balsa, and ceiba appear in this belt.
-From a height of 1500-1800 m, palm trees disappear, and tree-like ferns become more numerous.
-Above 3000 m, vegetation of the paramos type dominates on mountain meadow and mountain steppe soils.
-Eternal snows begin from a height of 4200-4500 m.
-The mountain climate is more favorable for human life than the climate of Costa and Gilei.
+These changes are reflected in the vegetation cover.
+Savannas with areas of humid equatorial forests occupying northern part Kostas are gradually replaced to the south by dry steppe vegetation.
+In the mountainous part, vertical zonality is well defined.
+Up to 800-1000 m, the change in climate and vegetation cover is still weakly felt, then the amount of precipitation increases noticeably, the amplitude of temperatures decreases with a general decrease.
+Cinchona, balsa, and ceiba trees appear in this belt.
+From an altitude of 1500-1800 m, palm trees disappear, and tree ferns become more numerous.
+Above 3000 m, vegetation of the paramos type predominates on mountain meadow and mountain steppe soils.
+Eternal snow begins at an altitude of 4200-4500 m.
+The mountain climate is more favorable for human life than the climate of Costa and Gil.

-Features of the relief of South America Task: to determine the features of the relief of the mainland. a) Describe the relief of the mainland according to the plan. b) Explain the reason for the features of the placement of landforms of the mainland, using a physical map and a map of the structure of the earth's crust. c) Compare the relief of Africa, Australia and South America.
-Explain the reasons for similarities and differences.
+Features of the relief of South America Task: determine the features of the relief of the continent. a) Describe the relief of the continent according to the plan. b) Explain the reason for the peculiarities of the placement of continental relief forms, using a physical map and a map of the structure of the earth’s crust. c) Compare the topography of Africa, Australia and South America.
+Explain the reasons for the similarities and differences.

-The mountainous West Andes stretch along the entire west coast South America from the shores of the Caribbean Sea to Cape Horn.
-The length of the mountains is km (1 place in the world).
-The structure of the Andes is complex: the Western, or Main, Cordillera stretches across the entire mainland.
-In the northern part of the mainland, the Eastern Cordillera stretches parallel to it.
-Between them lies the wide (more than 500 km) highlands of Pune.
+The mountainous Western Andes stretch along the entire west coast South America from the shores of the Caribbean Sea to Cape Horn.
+The length of the mountains is km (1st place in the world).
+The structure of the Andes is complex: the Western, or Main, Cordillera stretches across the entire continent.
+In the northern part of the continent, the Eastern Cordillera stretches parallel to it.
+Between them lies the wide (more than 500 km) Pune highlands.
 The Andes reach their greatest width in the central part.
 This is the Cordillera Central.
-To the south stretches the Patagonian Cordillera.
-G. Aconcagua - the highest peak in South America Chimborazo - an extinct volcano Antiplano Puna Pass in the Andes
+To the south lies the Patagonian Cordillera.
+Aconcagua - the highest peak in South America Chimborazo - an extinct volcano Antiplano Puna Pass in the Andes

-Plain East Plain East the following landforms are distinguished: the Amazonian lowland, the Orinok lowland, the Guiana Highlands, the Brazilian Plateau, the La Plata Lowland, and the Patagonia Plateau.
-Brazilian Plateau Guiana Highlands Patagonia Plateau East Andean Foothills Amazonian Lowland
+Plain East Included Plain East The following landforms are distinguished: the Amazonian Lowland, the Orinoco Lowland, the Guiana Highlands, the Brazilian Plateau, the La Plata Lowland, and the Patagonia Plateau.
+Brazilian Plateau Guiana Highlands Patagonia Plateau Foothills of the Eastern Andes Amazonian Lowland

-The bowels of South America, due to the unique relief, are exceptionally rich in deposits of iron and porphyry copper ores, ores of tin, antimony and other ores of ferrous, non-ferrous and rare metals, as well as silver, gold and platinum.
+Thanks to its unique topography, the subsoil of South America is exceptionally rich in deposits of iron and porphyry copper ores, tin ores, antimony and other ores of ferrous, non-ferrous and rare metals, as well as silver, gold and platinum.

-The troughs of the Andes, the territory of Venezuela and the Caribbean in large quantities contain deposits of oil and natural gas.
+The Andean troughs, Venezuela and the Caribbean contain large quantities of oil and natural gas deposits.
 There are also small deposits of coal on the continent.

-In addition to oil and precious metals, the subsoil of South America is full of such riches as diamonds, emeralds and other precious and ornamental stones.
+In addition to oil and precious metals, the subsoil of South America is full of such riches as diamonds, emeralds and other precious and semi-precious stones.

 Features of the relief of South America and their impact on mineral deposits

-South America is usually divided into two geologically different parts: the eastern part, which is based on the ancient South American platform, with elevated territories in the Guiana and Brazilian Highlands, and the western part, along which the longest land mountain range of the Andes stretches.
-Therefore, the mainland is rich both in minerals formed on the plains and plateaus, and in rocks and minerals formed as a result of volcanic activity.
+South America is usually divided into two geologically different parts: the eastern, which is based on the ancient South American platform, with elevated territories in the Guiana and Brazilian highlands, and the western, along which stretches the longest land mountain range of the Andes.
+Therefore, the continent is rich in both minerals formed on the plains and plateaus, and rocks and minerals formed as a result of volcanic activity.

-The Andes are rich in ores of ferrous and non-ferrous metals of metamorphic and magmatic origin, including zinc, tin, copper, iron, antimony, lead and others.
-Also in the mountains is the extraction of precious stones and metals (silver, gold, platinum).
+The Andes are rich in ores of ferrous and non-ferrous metals of metamorphic and igneous origin, including zinc, tin, copper, iron, antimony, lead and others.
+Also in the mountains there is mining of precious stones and metals (silver, gold, platinum).

-The eastern highlands of the continent are rich in deposits of rare ores from which zirconium, uranium, nickel, bismuth and titanium are mined, as well as deposits of beryl ( precious stone).
-The occurrence of ores and beryl are associated with volcanic activity and the release of magma to the surface.
+The eastern highlands of the continent are rich in deposits of rare ores, from which zirconium, uranium, nickel, bismuth and titanium are mined, as well as deposits of beryl ( gemstone).
+The occurrence of ores and beryl is associated with volcanic activity and the release of magma to the surface.

-Extensive deposits of oil and natural gas have been formed in platform troughs, intermountain and foothill depressions.
-Due to the processes of weathering of the earth's crust, aluminum deposits appeared in the bowels of the continent.
+Vast deposits of oil and natural gas formed in the platform troughs, intermountain and foothill depressions.
+Thanks to the weathering processes of the earth's crust, aluminum deposits appeared in the bowels of the continent.
 And biochemical processes in a company with a desert climate “worked” on the droppings of seabirds, as a result of which deposits of Chilean saltpeter appeared on the continent.

 Types of minerals in South America